In case you’ve been out of the podcast loop, wellness is the new true crime.

 Elizabeth Kott and Stephanie Simbari have been coined “the Ab Fab of the new age” with good reason.
 Effortlessly merging pop culture and wellness, the ladies of That’s So Retrograde seek out their most authentic selves, one mistake—or mindful awakening—at a time, while graciously bringing their listeners along for the ride.

-Previously big corporate juggernauts who were discontent even with some of the most glamourous assets in life, in this podcast, Joshua Fields Millburn and Ryan Nicodemus chat all things minimalist.
+Previously big corporate juggernauts who were discontent even with some of the most glamourous assets in life, Joshua Fields Millburn and Ryan Nicodemus chat all things minimalist.
 Here, that doesn’t necessarily mean living with less and less ie. living with “less than 100 things” or no TV.
 It means finding freedom.
 Freedom from being overwhelmed, freedom from guilt and freedom from consumer culture.
 Episodes go through decluttering questions, how to improve your sleep and how to conquer negative thoughts.

 As the star of the Emmy-winning reality show Queer Eye, Emmy-nominated web series Gay of Thrones and acclaimed podcast Getting Curious, Jonathan Van Ness has become known for his fabulous, unstoppable energy.
 Van Ness takes listeners through all the important stuff we should be talking about including climate change, techno-chauvinism and even sunscreen.